alanbjordan/o3-mini_4o-mini_distillation/README.md

-Below is a generic README you can use for your repository that includes multiple distillation and fine-tuning projects:

----

 # Distillation & Fine-Tuning Projects Repository

 This repository hosts several projects focused on model distillation and fine-tuning.
 The projects demonstrate techniques ranging from data extraction and training data generation to the distillation of larger teacher models into more compact, task-specific models.
 Each project is built around specific use cases, including dealership lead management, IT support, and more.